Pakistan Calls Off Limits On Mosque Attendance In Time For Ramadan

 "If worshippers want to go [to mosques] and we stop them by deploying police and putting people in jail – this is not what free nations do," said Prime Minister Imran Khan, explaining the about-face in an Urdu-language post uploaded to his political party's Twitter feed.

-The agreement to open mosques for worship came with rules to try prevent contagion, including an order that worshippers wear masks and keep a six-feet distance from each other during prayers.
+The agreement to open mosques for worship came with rules to try prevent contagion, including an order that worshippers wear masks and keep a 6-foot distance from one another during prayers.

 But some doctors have asked: If the government couldn't enforce a limit on congregations, how will it enforce this new tangle of rules?

-"In Pakistan, the laws and regulations are not strictly implemented properly," said Dr. Qaisar Sajjad, head of the Pakistan Medical Association
+"In Pakistan, the laws and regulations are not strictly implemented properly," said Dr. Qaisar Sajjad, head of the Pakistan Medical Association.

 Sajjad was one of a handful of prominent doctors who wrote a letter pleading with the government and clerics to keep worshippers home.

 "It will be a problem if mosques were open for prayers," he told NPR on Wednesday.

 "In Ramadan, the number of cases of coronavirus will increase dramatically, and it will cause a lot of problems for the doctors as well as the paramedics," he said.
 "We have a shortage of ventilators, a shortage of trained doctors."

-He noted in an earlier press conference that authorities said if cases increased, they would review the decision to keep the mosques open.
+He noted in an earlier press conference that authorities said that if cases increased, they would review the decision to keep the mosques open.
 "Mr. Prime Minister, by then, it will be too late," he said.